Double Crossbones

-Double Crossbones is a 1951 American comedy adventure film distributed by Universal International, produced by Leonard Goldstein, directed by Charles Barton, and stars Donald O'Connor and Helena Carter.
-It was shot in Technicolor and was released on January 22.
-The story is of shopkeeper apprentice Davey Crandall becoming a pirate after being accused falsely of being involved of selling stolen goods.
+Double Crossbones is a 1951 American Technicolor comedy adventure film distributed by Universal International, produced by Leonard Goldstein, directed by Charles Barton and starring Donald O'Connor and Helena Carter.
+The plot involves a shopkeeper's apprentice who becomes a pirate after being falsely accused of selling stolen goods.

 Plot

-In the late 1700s, Charleston, South Carolina, is a haven for pirates, who sell their plunder there.
-One day, Davey Crandall (Donald O'Connor) and his friend and coworker, Tom Botts (Will Geer), see the ship Liverpool Queen enter the harbor.
-As soon as the cargo is unloaded and transferred to the shelves of Davey's employer, cranky shopkeeper Caleb Nicholas (Morgan Farley), Charleston territorial governor Gerald Elden (John Emery) brings his ward, Lady Sylvia Copeland (Helena Carter), and British aristocrats Lord and Lady Montrose to view the new wares.
+In the late 1700s, Charleston, South Carolina is a haven for pirates who sell their plunder there.
+Davey Crandall and his friend and coworker Tom Botts watch the ship Liverpool Queen enter the harbor.
+As soon as the cargo is unloaded and transferred to the shelves of Davey's employer, cranky shopkeeper Caleb Nicholas, Charleston territorial governor Gerald Elden brings his ward Lady Sylvia Copeland and British aristocrats Lord and Lady Montrose to view the new wares.

 While Sylvia and Davey flirt innocently, Lord Montrose recognizes a pin stolen from an English friend amid the booty.
-Although the governor is secretly in partnership with Caleb to fence pirate plunder, he feigns shock and orders Caleb, Davey, and Tom to be arrested.
-Davey and Tom manage to escape, but Caleb is brought before Elden, who shoots him to keep him from talking.
-Then, he surprises Sylvia by proposing to her.
+Although the governor is secretly in partnership with Caleb to fence pirate plunder, he feigns shock and orders Caleb, Davey and Tom to be arrested.
+Davey and Tom escape, but Caleb is brought before Elden, who shoots him to prevent him from talking.
+He then surprises Sylvia by proposing marriage to her.
 When she spurns him, he orders her to accompany him to Virginia and, realizing that she loves Davey, vows to kill him.

-That night, Davey and Tom buy passage from Captain "Bloodthirsty" Ben Wickett (Charles McGraw) on his ship, the Defiance.
-Wickett takes their money, but plans to throw them overboard.
+Davey and Tom buy passage from Captain "Bloodthirsty" Ben Wickett on his ship, the Defiance.
+Wickett takes their money but plans to throw them overboard.

-At sea the next morning, Wickett attempts to get the two drunk, but Davey, who is allergic to alcohol, refuses.
-When they are shown the plank they are to walk, Davey grabs a bottle and drinks, causing his face to break out in hives.
-He convinces the pirates that he has the dreaded pox, and they abandon ship in a panic.
-Davey and Tom sail on alone until they spot another ship, the Southern Gypsy.
+At sea the next morning, Wickett attempts to inebriate Davey and Tom, but Davey, who is allergic to alcohol, refuses.
+When they are shown the plank that they are to walk, Davey grabs a bottle and drinks, causing hives to erupt on his face.
+He convinces the pirates that he has the dreaded pox, and they abandon the ship in a panic.
+Davey and Tom sail alone until they spot another ship, the Southern Gypsy.
 Not realizing that the Defiance sports a pirate flag, they are puzzled when the Southern Gypsy flees.
 They fire a cannon as a signal for help, only to dismast the other ship.
-Through a spyglass, Davey sees Elden on-deck, so Tom suggests he disguise himself as pirate "Bloodthirsty Dave."
+Through a spyglass, Davey sees Elden on the deck, so Tom suggests that he disguise himself as a pirate named Bloodthirsty Dave.